Norton Internet Security: History

+Windows edition

 2000 (1.0, 2.0)

 Norton Internet Security 2000, released January 10, 2000, was Symantec's first foray beyond virus protection and content filters.
 Its release followed an alliance between Internet provider Excite@Home and antivirus vendor McAfee.com to provide Internet subscribers with McAfee's new firewall software, McAfee Personal Firewall.
 Version 2000s firewall, based on AtGuard from WRQ, filters traffic at the packet level.
 It could block ActiveX controls and Java applets.
 Other features included cookie removal, and banner ad blocking.
 ZDNet found the ad blocker to remove graphics that were not ads, breaking pages.
 Adjusting the settings fixed the problem, however the process was complicated.
 ZDNet noted the lack of information presented concerning attacks the firewall blocked.
 Norton LiveUpdate downloads and installs program updates.

 The Family Edition adds parental controls.
 Parental controls were backed by a quality control team of 10 people who searched the web for inappropriate content.
 Found content was categorized in subject matter and placed on a blacklist of about 36,000 sites.
 A designated administrator could add blocked sites, however the pre-supplied blacklist cannot be viewed or edited since it was hard coded.
 Administrators could block certain subject matter.
 Another option was to block all sites, then create a whitelist of allowed sites.
 Family Edition could block transmission of specified personal information.
 Such information was replaced with the letter "X".
 However, CNN noted X-rated sites were retrieved when personal information was queried by a search engine.